tomo-sakuma/stata_dyndoc_customize/README.md

 ## Putting "to the top" button

-put below on the top of the file that let Stata read using `dyndoc` command
+put the code below on the top of the file that let Stata read using `dyndoc` command

 ```html
 <a id="top"></a>
 ```

-and put below on the bottom
+and put the code below on the bottom

 ```html
 <div class="sticky">